Driving with distractions

-You should never use your phone while driving (or at traffic lights).
+You should never use your phone while driving (or stopped at traffic lights).
+Doing so could mean 6 points on your licence and a £200 fine.
 If you do need to check it – stop and park somewhere safe, away from the road.

-It’s good practice to put your phone on silent (or better still, aeroplane mode) before you begin your journey.
+It’s good practice to put your phone on silent before you begin your journey.
 That way you won’t be tempted to sneak a glance at it.

 “CAN YE NOT WAIT TEN MINUTES TO TELL DAN HE’S A MASSIVE NUGGET?”